nestordemeure/letMeNERSCthatForYou/README.md

 * refresh prompt (moving chunk information within the prompt)

 * refactor vector databse + search
-  * write searcher class (rescore, hybrid) that compose (using partial functions)
-  * introduce hybrid search
   * update the database with the new classes

-* are scores ordered (one way or the other, doesn't matter)? add assert where it matters

 ## Developers